Fire Extinguisher Safety

 fire extinguisher safety different types of fire extinguishers lined up

 In the US, fires have five main classifications, and fire extinguisher ratings are based on the kind of fire they are intended to put out.
 Class A fires involve ordinary materials that easily burn, such as paper, cloth, and some plastics.
-Class B fires are from flammable liquids such as gasoline, non-cooking oils, solvents, and alcohols.
-Class C fires involve electrical equipment such as appliances, computers, and power tools that are plugged into a live/hot electrical outlet.
-Typical household fires are usually class A, B, or C. Class D fires involve combustible metals such as lithium, titanium, and zirconium and are associated with manufacturing facilities.
-Class K fires are due to cooking oils and grease used in deep fat fryers in commercial kitchens.
-This article will focus on portable fire extinguishers typically found in homes and offices.
+Class B fires are caused by flammable liquids such as gasoline, non-cooking oils, solvents, and alcohols.
+Class C fires involve electrical equipment such as appliances, computers, and power tools that are plugged into a live or hot electrical outlet.
+Typical household fires are usually class A, B, or C.

-Many fire extinguishers release a fine powder.
-The most common is the multipurpose dry chemical type, which is used for Class A, B, and C fires.
+Fire suppression techniques center around the removal of heat and/or oxygen from a fire and by interrupting the chemical reaction responsible for the fire.
+Many fire extinguishers release fine powder.
+This powder smothers a fire by coating the burning material with a layer of inflammable powder.
+The most common type of powder is a multipurpose dry chemical, which is used for Class A, B, and C fires.
 These contain monoammonium phosphate, which comes out as a yellow powder.
 The yellow color helps to distinguish it from other non-multipurpose extinguishers.
 Ordinary dry chemical extinguishers are used for Class B and C fires only.
 They often contain sodium bicarbonate (baking soda), which comes out as a white powder.

-Inhalation of monoammonium phosphate and sodium bicarbonate can cause mild irritation to the nose, throat, and lungs and results in symptoms like shortness of breath and coughing.
-Dizziness and headache are also possible.
+Inhalation of monoammonium phosphate or sodium bicarbonate in a small space or an area with poor ventilation can cause mild irritation to the nose, throat, and lungs and results in symptoms like shortness of breath and coughing.
+Dizziness and headaches are also possible.
 These symptoms usually resolve quickly with fresh air.
 Ongoing minor irritation often improves after a steam treatment, such as a steamy shower.
-People with lung conditions like asthma or someone deliberately sprayed at close range can have more serious respiratory effects and might need medical attention.
-Contact of these powders with the eyes, nose, throat, and skin can cause irritation, which should improve after rinsing the exposed area.
-Deliberate inhalation or ingestion can cause serious symptoms such as pneumonia, seizures, irregular heartbeat, and kidney failure.
-People with more than mild symptoms or anyone with a deliberate exposure should be managed in a healthcare facility.
+People with lung conditions like asthma or someone who has been deliberately sprayed at close range can have more serious respiratory effects and might need medical attention.

 Carbon dioxide (CO2) fire extinguishers are used for Class B and C fires.
 They emit pressurized CO2 gas, which smothers the fire by blocking the oxygen that the fire needs.
-Unlike the dry chemical types, this nonflammable gas quickly evaporates leaving nothing behind.
+Unlike the dry chemical extinguishers, this nonflammable gas quickly evaporates, leaving nothing behind.
 Because the gas is under pressure, pieces of dry ice (solid CO2) might be emitted.
-CO2 is not to be confused with carbon monoxide.
+CO2 is not to be confused with carbon monoxide (CO).
 Carbon monoxide is a very toxic gas that is generated by burning fuels and can be produced by faulty gas appliances, car exhaust, and fires.
-CO2 is a naturally occurring gas and is part of the air we breathe.
-CO2 is also found in carbonated beverages.
-Toxicity from inhaled CO2 only occurs with very high concentrations.
-In most situations, there is enough oxygen in the area to prevent toxicity.
-However, toxicity can occur if a CO2 extinguisher is used in a small, poorly ventilated area.
-Inhalation of concentrated CO2 causes the same symptoms as not having enough oxygen, including difficulty breathing, dizziness, and loss of consciousness.
-Anyone exposed to concentrated CO2 should seek fresh air immediately.
-Medical attention would be needed for effects that do not resolve quickly or for anyone who loses consciousness.
-Direct contact of the skin with the pressurized CO2 can cause frostbite.
-The damage to the skin can be limited to mild redness, but blisters are also possible.
-Damage to the eyes can also occur with direct exposure.

 If you suspect someone has inhaled spray from a fire extinguisher, get them to fresh air immediately.
 Exposure of the eyes or skin to any of the dry chemical fire extinguishers should be treated by immediate rinsing of the affected areas.
-After this initial treatment has been performed, check the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.
+After this initial treatment has been performed, check the webPOISONCONTROL online tool for guidance or call Poison Control at 1-800-222-1222.

 Karen D. Dominguez, PharmD